-In addition to evaluating all previously included studies for inclusion in the current review, we conducted an initial search of existing systematic reviews related to cervical cancer screening in the following databases: MEDLINE, PubMed, Cochrane Database of Systematic Reviews, and the Database of Abstracts of Reviews of Effects, and the databases or websites of various organizations including the Agency for Healthcare Research and Quality, the Canadian Agency for Drugs and Technologies in Health, DynaMed, First Consult (via Clinical Key), Health
+In addition to evaluating all previously included studies for inclusion in the current review, we conducted an initial search of existing systematic reviews related to cervical cancer screening in the following databases: MEDLINE, PubMed, Cochrane Database of Systematic Reviews, and the Database of Abstracts of Reviews of Effects, and the databases or Web sites of various organizations, including AHRQ, the Canadian Agency for Drugs and Technologies in Health, DynaMed, First Consult (via Clinical Key), Health Technology Assessment, the Institute for Clinical Systems Improvement, the Institute of Medicine, the NHS Health Technology

-Technology Assessment, the Institute for Clinical Systems Improvement, the Institute of Medicine, the NHS Health Technology Assessment Programme, and the National Institute for Health and Clinical Excellence from January 2010 through February 25, 2015.
+Assessment Programme, and the National Institute for Health and Care Excellence from January 2010 through February 25, 2015.
 The search strategies are listed in Appendix A.

-We searched for newly published literature in the following databases: MEDLINE/PubMed, Cochrane Central Register of Controlled Trials, and PsycINFO from 2011 through February 15, 2017 bridging from the previous USPSTF review with a 1-year overlap.
-The search strategies are listed in Appendix A. We managed literature search results using EndNoteTM version 7.3.1 (Thomson Reuters, New York, NY).
+We searched for newly published literature in the following databases: MEDLINE/PubMed, Cochrane Central Register of Controlled Trials, and PsycINFO from January 2011 through February 15, 2017, bridging from the previous USPSTF review with a 1-year overlap.
+After February 2017, ongoing surveillance continued through article alerts and targeted searches of high-impact journals to identify major studies published in the interim that could affect the conclusions or understanding of the evidence and the related USPSTF recommendation.
+The last surveillance was conducted on May 25, 2018, and resulted in the addition of the initial results of the Compass trial.104 The search strategies are listed in Appendix A. We managed literature search results using EndNoteTM version 7.3.1 (Thomson Reuters, New York, NY).